-A total of 117 surveys were completed.
-115 surveys were included in statistical analysis; two responses were excluded as one did not belong to our target groups, and the other did not specify their training level appropriately.
-Table.
-1. provides a demographic summary of the respondents.
+A total of 117 surveys were completed but 115 were included in statistical analysis; two responses were excluded, as one did not belong to our target groups and the other did not specify training level appropriately.
+Table I provides a demographic summary of the respondents.